PiotrIT2015/Krkbalanceguardv1.0/README.md

 * mysql-connector-java library version: 5.1.35

 ## Setup
+To setup this project on Windows you must first install Linux Subsystem for Windows.

+This is video with description how to do it: https://www.youtube.com/watch?v=1ap3hL-UR9I

-To setup this project, install it locally using Docker:
+...,then install it locally using Docker:

 ```
+$ bash
 $ git clone https://github.com/PiotrIT2015/Greenroom.git
 $ docker build -t dockerfile .
 $ docker run -dit --name my-running-app -p 8080:80 dockerfile